globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 ![Styling](../img/tutorial/a-well-rounded-view.png)

-Here you can see that we can use the `withStyle` method to access the style API of a Swing component.
+Here you can see that we can use the `withStyle` method to supply a `Styler` lambda giving us access to the style API of a Swing component.
 The style API consists of a `StyleDelegate` which in the above example is the `it` parameter.
 The `StyleDelegate` exposes both the Swing component and the current `Style` configuration object.

-This API is functional,
-(meaning that the methods on the `Style` object will return a new `Style` object with the corresponding style property changed), which means that the styling lambda is expected to return a new `Style` object with the final style configuration you want to apply to the Swing component.
+This API is functional and immutable, meaning that the methods on the `StyleDelegate` object will return a new `StyleDelegate` object with the corresponding `Style` properties changed.
+This allows you to compose `Styler` lambdas to combine different styles for different components and then execute them eagerly before rendering the UI without any side effects...
+But I digress.

-You can configure all kinds of style properties like background and foreground colors, border colors, border thickness, border radius, shadow color, shadow blur radius, etc.
+You can configure all kinds of style properties like **background** and **foreground colors, border colors, border thickness, border radius, shadow color, shadow blur radius, shading gradients etc.**

+All of these styles will of course be rendered with DPI awareness and HiDPI support out of the box!

 ## Harvesting Fruit ##